If you aren’t already prepared to die, you’re a fool (Ecclesiastes 3:19; 9:4-5)

 I believe that the date and time of our death is the one and only thing in the Book of Life that is truly etched in stone and can’t be altered.
 I’ve read where some people who adhere to this theory even believe that the manner in which we meet our deaths may be subject to change, but alas our final moment never will.
 We were all born to die and so we shall.
 Like I said “when its our time its our time.”

 One has to wonder about what purpose our lives really serve.
 Are we alive merely for our own gratification, to “eat, drink and be merry, for tomorrow we may die?”
 Or are we here for some higher purpose like serving God maybe?
-In either case we are each given a finite amount of time reach our potential and fulfill our purpose.
+In either case we are each given a finite amount of time to reach our potential and fulfill our purpose.
 I believe that our purpose is to live a quality, useful and meaningful lives.
-Perhaps living a short but meaningful life of purpose like the young man killed in Venice Beach is far better than living a long, wasted purposeless life.
+Perhaps living a short but meaningful life of purpose is far better than living a long, wasted purposeless life.

 Just a thought…